yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 The IRI runs in a Java virtual machine.
 Therefore, before you run the IRI, you need to set up some Java variables.

-1. Create the Java variables that'll be used to run the IRI in the Java virtual machine.
-Make sure to change the `IRI_JAR_PATH` variable to the path of your IRI Java file.
+1. Create the Java variables that'll be used to run the IRI in the Java virtual machine

     ```bash
     export JAVA_OPTIONS="-XX:+UnlockExperimentalVMOptions -XX:+DisableAttachMechanism -XX:InitiatingHeapOccupancyPercent=60 -XX:G1MaxNewSizePercent=75 -XX:MaxGCPauseMillis=10000 -XX:+UseG1GC"